Foto: Inese Kalniņa

 The building at Torņa iela 11, also known as the Architects’ House, has been owned by the Latvian Association of Architects since 1926.
 It serves as a meeting place for architects, while its library holds valuable publications on architecture and art.
-Notable Latvian architects and artists have donated their works to the building, and exhibitions, concerts and conferences are held there, as well as LAS meetings.
+Additionally, notable Latvian architects and artists have contributed their works to the building.
+Currently, the house hosts seminars, conferences, exhibitions, concerts, and LAS meetings, and its premises are available for rent for various events.

 The building at Torņa iela 11 is located between Torņa iela and Trokšņu iela and includes part of medieval Riga’s fortification wall and one of its many towers: St. George’s Tower.
 The defensive wall was built between 1215 and 1234, but in the 16thcentury, having lost its military significance, it was gradually enclosed by residential buildings.
 The houses built on the city side were especially small due to the tiny width of Trokšņu iela, while on the other side, a new street appeared along the wall: Torņa iela.